UCREL/pymusas/docs/docs/usage/how_to/tag_text.md

 2. Download and use a Natural Language Processing (NLP) pipeline that will tokenise, lemmatise, and Part Of Speech (POS) tag.
 In most cases this will be a spaCy pipeline. **Note** that the PyMUSAS `RuleBasedTagger` only requires at minimum the data to be tokenised but having the lemma and POS tag will improve the accuracy of the tagging of the text.
 3. Run the PyMUSAS `RuleBasedTagger`.
 4. Extract token level linguistic information from the tagged text, which will include USAS semantic tags.
-5. For Chinese, Italian, Portuguese, Spanish, and Welsh taggers which support Multi Word Expression (MWE) identification and tagging we will show how to extract this information from the tagged text as well.
+5. For Chinese, Italian, Portuguese, Spanish, Welsh, and English taggers which support Multi Word Expression (MWE) identification and tagging we will show how to extract this information from the tagged text as well.

 ## Chinese